thegreatbey/remixer/README.md

 ## Tech Stack
 1. React (with Vite for fast development)
 2. Tailwind CSS for styling
-3. Vercel for deployment
+3. Netlify for frontend deployment
+4. Render.io for backend services
+5. Vercel for domain management and SSL
-4. Claude API for content transformation
+6. Claude API for content transformation

 ## Version Control
 - Uses Git for version control